 R75 per child and R85 per adult per ride

-Toboggan Family park also known as Cool Runnings is the first downhill tobogganing track in Africa.
+Toboggan Family Park also known as Cool Runnings is the first downhill tobogganing track in Africa.
 It boasts of an intricate course of steel tracks and top-notch, wheeled bobsleds stretching through its 1.25km track.
-Cruise through the 17 corners, S-bends and even a tunnel, before the sled automatically slows down at the bottom of the course, safe and sound.
-It is a one stop destination for a whole family fun with a cafe and a bar.
+Cruise through the 17 corners, S-bends, and even a tunnel, before the sled automatically slows down at the bottom of the course, safe and sound.
+It is a one-stop destination for family fun with a cafe and a bar.
 The rides start at R75 but the more rides you book the cheaper it becomes.
 We got the family combo at R750 for 18 rides.

 9. Wine Tour and tasting